Dialects of Serbo-Croatian: Characteristics

-Kajkavian is closely related to Slovene and to the Prekmurje dialect in particular.
-The speakers of Prekmurje dialect are Slovenes and Hungarian Slovenes who belonged to the Archdiocese of Zagreb during the Habsburg era.
+Kajkavian is closely related to Slovene and to Prekmurje Slovene in particular.
+The speakers of Prekmurje Slovene are Slovenes and Hungarian Slovenes who belonged to the Archdiocese of Zagreb during the Habsburg era.
 Higher amounts of correspondences between the two exist in inflection and vocabulary.
 Some Kajkavian words also bear a closer resemblance to other Slavic languages (such as Russian) than they do to Shtokavian or Chakavian.
 For instance gda seems (at first glance) to be unrelated to kada, however, when compared to the Russian когда, the relationship becomes more apparent, at the same time in Slovene: kdaj, in Prekmurje Slovene gda, kda.
 Kajkavian kak (how) and tak (so) are exactly like their Russian cognates, as compared to Shtokavian and Chakavian kako and tako, in Prekmurje Slovene in turn tak, kak (in Slovene like Chakavian: tako, kako).
-(This vowel loss occurred in most other Slavic languages; Shtokavian is a notable exception, whereas the same feature of Macedonian is probably not a Serbian influence, because the word is preserved in the same form in Bulgarian, to which Macedonian is much more closely related than to Serbian.).
+(This vowel loss occurred in most other Slavic languages; Shtokavian is a notable exception, whereas the same feature of Macedonian is probably not a Serbian influence, because the word is preserved in the same form in Bulgarian, to which Macedonian is much more closely related than to Serbian.)
 Another distinctive feature of Kajkavian is the use of another future tense.
 Instead of Shtokavian and Chakavian future I ("ću", "ćeš", and "će" + infinitive), Kajkavian speakers use future II ("bum", "buš" and "bu" + active verbal adjective).
 Future II in Standard Croatian can only be used in subordinate clauses to refer to a condition or an action which will occur before other future action.
 For example, the phrase "I'll show you" is "Ti bum pokazal" in Kajkavian whereas in standard Croatian it is "Pokazat ću ti".
 This is a feature shared with Slovene: bom, boš, bo.